Bradley-svg/GB-Heat-Pump-App-V1/docs/secret-management.md

 | `INGEST_FAILURE_LIMIT_PER_MIN` | Guardrail for repeated auth/validation failures per device. | Defaults to half of the success ceiling (minimum `10`).
 Set to `0` to disable.
 Raise only if firmware intentionally retries after validation errors. | Review alongside success limit; adjust when cadence or validation behavior changes. |
 | `INGEST_SIGNATURE_TOLERANCE_SECS` | Acceptable clock skew for signed ingest requests. | Default `300` seconds (5 minutes).
 Tighten or relax in lockstep with firmware timestamp tolerance. | Reconfirm monthly and during any device time-sync firmware update. |

 The Worker code reads each secret from the runtime `env` object.
-No secret values should live in `wrangler.toml`, GitHub, or checked-in source files.
+No secret values should live in `services/overseas-api/wrangler.toml`, GitHub, or checked-in source files.

 ### GitHub Actions variables & secrets (Prompt Bible #24 – Performance Test Plan)